-Having a prophylactic mastectomy doesn't guarantee that you'll never develop breast cancer because all of your breast tissue can't be removed during surgery.
-Sometimes breast tissue can be found in your armpit, above your collarbone or on the upper part of your abdominal wall, where it may not be detected at the time of your surgery.
-Breast tissue remaining in your body can still develop breast cancer, although the chances are slim.
+Having a prophylactic mastectomy doesn't guarantee that you'll never develop breast cancer because all of your breast tissue can't be removed during the surgery.
+Sometimes breast tissue can be found in your chest, armpit or skin, above your collarbone, or on the upper part of your abdominal wall.

 What are the risks?

-As is true with any surgery, prophylactic mastectomy comes with potential complications, including:
+As with any surgery, prophylactic mastectomy has potential complications, including:

 - Anxiety or disappointment about changes to your appearance